 The general logic is usually something like this: generate a string with today's date, build a destination path that includes it, create that directory if it doesn't exist, recursively copy your important data, and finally, display a message indicating that the backup has been completed successfully.

-If you also combine this with encryption of backups, the use of tar/gz on Linux or secure transport to another server via VPN or SSH tunnels, You can set up a decent backup strategy without much hassle, relying solely on classic Linux tools.
+If you also combine this with backup encryption, the use of tar/gz in Linux , or secure transport to another server via VPN or SSH tunnels, you can set up a decent backup strategy without major complications , relying solely on classic Linux tools.

-If you also combine this with encryption of backups or secure transport to another server via VPN or SSH tunnels, You can set up a decent backup strategy without much hassle, relying solely on classic Linux tools.
+If you also combine this with backup encryption or secure transport to another server via VPN or SSH tunnels, you can set up a decent backup strategy without major complications , relying solely on classic Linux tools.

 Basic automation with Bash scripts: first steps

-If you're starting out with scripting, the wisest thing to do is to take it one step at a time.
-First, create an empty file, edit it with your favorite editor, and add a few lines of commands.Save it, give it execution permissions, and test it.
+If you're just starting out with scripting, the wisest approach is to take it one step at a time.
+First, create an empty file, edit it with your favorite editor, add a few lines of code , save it, give it execute permissions, and test it.

 Later on, you can consider scripts that record the date and time in a log every so often, make compressed copies of /etc/ at night, or check disk space and send an alert when a certain percentage of usage is exceeded.